jorlar/smartbrain/README.md

-# SmartBrain - v1
+# SmartBrain - v2.0
-Final project for ZTM course
+Final project for my ZTM course

+This app is built along as I completed one of many ZTM-courses.
+Feel free to reuse this code to build your own verision:

 1. Clone this repo
 2. Run `npm install`